-- (1) If personal service of a document on a person is not required, the document may nevertheless be served personally or may be served as provided in this rule. - (2) The document may be served on the person (irrespective of whether the person is a party with an address for service)- - (a) by leaving a copy of the document for the person at the person's physical address for service with an adult person who normally resides, works or is present at that address; or - (b) by sending a copy of the document, by prepaid post, in an envelope addressed to the party, at the party's postal address for service; or - (c) in accordance with a method of service agreed by the person on whom service is to be effected; or - (d) in any other way the Court may direct. - (3) If the person to be served is a party with an address for service, the document may be served on the party- - (a) by transmitting the document in electronic form to the party at the party's email address for service; or - (b) by delivering a copy of the document to an approved document exchange, in an envelope addressed to the party at the party's DX address; or - (c) by transmission of a copy of the document to the party's fax address. - (4) If- - (a) a document is served by fax and the document received at the fax address is not clear and legible; or - (b) a document is served by transmission to an email address and the document is not received in a form that is complete and intelligible, the party required to serve the document must, at the request of the person to be served, comply with a reasonable request to retransmit the document or to give the person a copy of the document personally or by post.
+- (1) If personal service of a document on a person is not required, the document may nevertheless be served personally or may be served as provided in this rule. - (2) The document may be served on the person (irrespective of whether the person is a party with an address for service)- - (a) by leaving a copy of the document for the person at the person's physical address for service with an adult person who normally resides, works or is present at that address; or - (b) by sending a copy of the document, by prepaid post, in an envelope addressed to the party, at the party's postal address for service; or - (c) in accordance with a method of service agreed by the person on whom service is to be effected; or - (d) in any other way the Court may direct. - (3) If the person to be served is a party with an address for service, the document may be served on the party- - (a) by transmitting the document in electronic form to the party at the party's email address for service; or - (b) by delivering a copy of the document to an approved document exchange, in an envelope addressed to the party at the party's DX address; or - (c) by transmission of a copy of the document to the party's fax address. - (4) If- - (a) a document is served by fax and the document received at the fax address is not clear and legible; or the party required to serve the document must, at the request of the person to be served, comply with a reasonable request to retransmit the document or to give the person a copy of the document personally or by post.